 Kate has an arts background having completed an Art Foundation at Central St Martins and a Fine Art Degree at Glasgow School of Art.
 She spent the following years working in Art galleries and continuing her own practice until returning to London and joining the Thames Festival team!
 Kate has worked on many exciting projects and festivals and has travelled to numerous countries with Rivers of the World.
 She strongly believes in the importance of high-quality art education for all children and young people and has played a central role in developing all our key education programmes.

 I began my adventures within the arts as an idealistic 15-year-old punk rocker from Geelong, Australia.
 As a bi-product of my attempt to reach the giddy heights of musical success, I started releasing records, promoting tours, running festivals and supporting venues professionally.
 This led to working with many amazing organisations across the globe.
-I am in charge of the brand, marketing and communications for Thames Festival Trust and I am the South East Member Rep for Arts Marketing Association.
+I am in charge of the brand, marketing and communications for Thames Festival Trust and I make loads of noise in Dez Dare by night and weekends.

 Rivers have always been at the heart of our human civilisation’s development; a special platform for people to create, recall and enjoy the most rewarding things in life – art, culture, ways of living.
 We exist to open up these possibilities for all.
 This is made possible by an experienced team, superb collaborators, the generosity of our supporters, and energetic counsel from our board of trustees.
 Together we will take this privileged mission forward.Stephen Warrington, Chair